 This was the last year for 50-mile trail runs to be used as a qualifier, so I elected to make the jump to the 100-mile distance.
 I set my eyes on competing in the Pinhoti 100 Mile Endurance Run held at the end of October in Alabama.
 With TNF50 falling six weeks before Pinhoti 100, it was perfect for a traditional 100-mile training plan.
 I entered with the mindset of just finishing in the 30-hour cutoff.
 I fought through regular first 100-mile adversity to finish in 28:08.

-Completing that first 100-miler in October 2013 paid off regarding gaining experience for the future.
-With a re-invigorated motivation for running, I loaded 2014 with shorter ultras and scheduled in two 100-milers.
+Completing that first 100-miler in October 2013 paid off in gaining experience for the future.
+With a re-invigorated motivation for running, I loaded 2014 with shorter ultras and scheduled two 100-milers.
 I completed both Burning River 100 and Pinhoti 100 in 24:19 and 23:45, respectively.
-Unfortunately, WS100 does not give a bonus to runners who complete multiple 100’s in a year.
+Unfortunately, WS100 does not give a bonus to runners who complete multiple 100s in a year.
 However, I was quickly becoming a veteran in the ultra sport and gaining confidence.

 After not being selected in the Western States 100 lottery for the fourth straight year, I registered for the 2015 Tahoe Rim Trail 100 (TRT100).
 This race was over mountainous terrain on the opposite side of Lake Tahoe from WS100.
-I figured it would be a good stepping stone to gaining race specificity experience.
-As the TRT100 approached, I felt a little over trained.
-I had completed a 24-hour race, 10x5K race, a sub-8 hour 50-mile race, and a 24,000-foot elevation change 50K already in the year.
+I figured it would be a good stepping stone to gaining race-specificity experience.
+As the TRT100 approached, I felt a little overtrained.
+I had completed a 24-hour race, a 10x5K race, a sub-8 hour 50-mile race, and a 24,000-foot elevation change 50K already in the year.

 Determined not to let training and several years of sacrifices go to waste, I threw myself into Grindstone 100 in early October 2015.
 This particular 100 features 48,000 feet of elevation change but also allows for a 38-hour finish.
 I was confident that I could at least walk/run the distance in this amount of time.
 A week before the race, the South had historic flooding and the event permits for the weekend were all canceled.